Is renewable energy right for your business?

 - If you’ll need to apply for planning permission.5

-Apart from generating energy, why else should you consider change?
+Apart from generating energy, why else should you consider changing?

 Whilst installing energy generating solutions can initially be expensive, they could eventually start to pay for themselves.
 A study of 1000 UK customers by Cleantechnica found that two thirds of people would recommend a brand that was seen to be investing in renewable energy.6 Add that to an increasing number of people looking to do business with environmentally conscious companies, incorporating your renewable energy purchases into your marketing plans could help your company appeal to a wider audience.7